-Share of voice (SOV), when calculated correctly, measures the impact of practitioner content marketing over time.
+Share of voice (SOV), when calculated correctly, measures the impact of your brand’s practitioner content marketing compared to that of your competitors’, over time.
 All your marketing creativity has to be harnessed for one thing—revenue.
 In saturated markets, that’s not easy.
-You have to build a relationship with the market with practices like practitioner marketing.
+You have to build a relationship with your market with practices like practitioner marketing.
 It takes a lot of effort, and it can be hard to connect that effort to success.
-Measuring the impact of your practitioner content marketing campaigns via SOV provides practical insight that typical metrics do not.
+Measuring the SOV captured by your practitioner content marketing campaigns provides practical insight that typical metrics do not.

 Reconciling something as subjective as a company’s relationship with the market is very difficult.
 Marketers tend to stick to metrics because of their familiarity, not their relevance to strategy.

-CPR, Unique Visits, and Market Qualified Leads give us numbers that are easily conveyed to others.
+Clickthrough rate (CTR), Unique Visits, and Market Qualified Leads give us numbers that are easily conveyed to others.
 However, these metrics are not enough.
-A 100% commitment to them does not present the whole picture of the company.
-Consequently, this commitment doesn’t support healthy or active marketing efforts.
+Focusing on those metrics alone doesn’t support healthy or effective marketing efforts.
 The goal of practitioner content marketing is to extend and deepen customer lifetime value by creating a unique relationship.
-Visits don’t measure relationships.
+Quantifiable metrics don’t measure the quality of relationships.

 What should you measure?

 The two best metrics for practitioner marketing are share of voice measurement and engagement.
 Unlike definitions of share of voice in public relations and advertising, practitioner SOV measures the percentage of content that originates from references, or refers visitors to your product/content in any given relevant industry topic.
 It’s how much of a say you have in a specific conversation within your industry and among your customers.